thekightkeeper1/Math/MAS/HW/HW 4.5.md

 \end{bmatrix}
 $$

-It is in EF alread
+It is in EF already